Raathigesh/majestic/README.md

 // package.json
 {
     "majestic": {
-        // if majestic fails to find the Jest package, you can provide it here
+        // if majestic fails to find the Jest package, you can provide it here.
+Should be relative to the package.json
         jestScriptPath: "../node_modules/jest/bin/jest.js",
         // if you want to pass additional arguments to jest, do it here
         args: [],